Determining Building Efficiency Baselines

 In addition, there are several extensive changes an eco-friendly building can make to further reduce its energy consumption, including:

-- Operations and maintenance: Retrofit building with more efficient systems, implement energy audits to identify problem areas, and routinely monitor and repair systems to ensure they function as intended.
+- Operations and maintenance: Retrofit buildings with more efficient systems, implement energy audits to identify problem areas, and routinely monitor and repair systems to ensure they function as intended.

 - Lighting: Retrofit buildings with LED lighting and install light sensors to automatically turn off when rooms are not in use.